menon-rashmi/menon-rashmi.github.io/index.md

 <p> I particularly enjoy bridging rigorous research and practical implementation.
 My MPA/ID degree equipped me with the analytical skills to design cost-effective development programs, while my work experiences taught me to design and manage large-scale (and very often messy!) field research projects on the ground, working hand-in-hand with implementation partners and government leaders. <p>

 <p>I began my career at Teach For India where I taught children in grades 5 and 6, an experience that has been foundational to  informed and inspired my work.
 Over the past decade, I’ve gained unique insights from my experiences across South Asia and sub-Saharan Africa serving as a public school teacher, as a field RA managing data collection and on-ground realities and as a manager overseeing the design, implementation and dissemination of research studies at J-PAL and Evidence Action, and as a program advisor working to scale-up high-impact interventions.

-You can see my resume <a href="/resume.pdf">here</a>.
+<p>You can see my resume <a href="/resume.pdf">here</a>. <p>

-Feel free to reach out to me at rashmi.tmenon@gmail.com to chat!
+<p> Feel free to reach out to me at rashmi.tmenon@gmail.com to chat! <p>

     <h4>Education</h4>
     <ul>